 I was hoping for nice dry weather for filming Shona and Chris’s Culcreuch Castle wedding.
 It’s been quite a while since it rained on one of my wedding days.
 I’ve been fortunate to have decent weather since last year.
 Not bad weather for Scotland!
 So yesterday it was disappointing, but I guess kind of inevitable, to see a miserable, wet rainy start to the day.

 Never mind, weddings are great fun regardless of the weather and it would take more than a bit of rain to spoil things for Shona and Chris.
 This lovely couple were getting married at the historic Culcreuch Castle, Fintry, Stirlingshire.
 Culcreuch Castle is one of Scotland’s oldest hotels with the main hotel building dating from the 14th century.
 It has been the ancestral seat of the Scottish Clan Galbraith for over 700 years.
-As the centrepiece of 1,600 acre Culcreuch Estate, and overlooking its own private loch, Culcreuch Castle was the perfect setting for this fairy-tale wedding.
+As the centrepiece of 1,600 acres Culcreuch Estate, and overlooking its own private loch, Culcreuch Castle was the perfect setting for this fairy-tale wedding.

 Shona and Chris were married in the grand Galbraith hall, with friendly Humanist Celebrant Jim Petherick conducting the wedding ceremony.